Verify, don't trust

 External security audit is scheduled following the Foundation Hardening sprint and ahead of the Mac App Store release.
 Audit results and remediation timelines will be summarized publicly when complete.

 Why this matters.
 Most security tools claim trustworthiness.
-Dryx publishes the evidence: a CI canary fuzzer, an append-only release log, signed verdicts.
+Dryx publishes the evidence: a CI canary fuzzer, an append-only release log, signed releases.
 An external audit closes the loop — independent eyes on our own code.

 Standards alignment